SolaceLabs/solace-iot-reference-architecture/docs/index.md

 5. Fault tolerant and efficient load balancers
 6. Properly configured firewalls and TLS security

-## Current architecture: *(Bolded texts is yet to be done)*
+## Current architecture: *(Work yet to be done struck through)*
-1.	*Centralized Authentication service to offload client authentication, (likely OAUTH2 or OpenId Connect based)*
+1.  ~~Centralized Authentication service to offload client authentication, (likely OAUTH2 or OpenId Connect based)~~
-2.	*Client aware or per client authorization to publish subscribe resources*
+2.	~~Client aware or per client authorization to publish subscribe resources~~
-3.	*Distributed core VMRs that are scalable and fault tolerant*
+3.	~~Distributed core VMRs that are scalable and fault tolerant~~
-4.	*Efficient* global addressing to enable devices to connect anywhere in the EDGE layer and be reachable by back end services.
+4.	~~Efficient~~ global addressing to enable devices to connect anywhere in the EDGE layer and be reachable by back end services.
-5.	*Fault tolerant* and efficient load balancers
+5.	~~Fault tolerant~~ and efficient load balancers
-6. Properly configured firewalls *and TLS security*
+6. Properly configured firewalls ~~and TLS security~~

 Creation of this reference architecture is fully automated with minimal manual configuration.